KentQin/GKB_website_2.0/README.md

 First you need to setup your config file in ./server/config.js to setup your google, firebase API keys.
-Then you need to setup your nodemailer email transport service in ./server/mailServer.js
+Then you need to setup your nodemailer email transport service in ./server/mailServer.js There will be 2 files naming, index.js and index.css.
+These 2 files have to be copied into the /node_modules/react-google-places-suggest/ .

 ## Running the app